 Miyuki Plum Garden, a part of the vast Miyuki Park, has about 400 plum trees including “Yaekoubai” and other plum variations gifted from Dazaifu Tenmangu Shrine in Fukuoka Prefecture.

 Mifuneyama Bairin is a plum orchard of about 16.5 hectares spreading over the eastern foot area of Mt.
 Mifuneyama.
 About 3,000 plum trees come in full bloom from around mid-February until March and a plum flower viewing event will be held in the area.

 Ushio Bairin (Plum Orchard) is said to have the longest history of plum cultivation among other orchards in Saga prefecture.
 The beauty of the orchard can be enjoyed in various ways; the whole scenery of the orchard with a great contrast between the white and light pink colors of plum flowers, pretty little petals admired close at hand and the grandness of the trees seen from below.

-Kayudameshi is a 1,200 years old ritual held in spring at Chiriku Hachiman Shrine.
+Okayudameshi is a 1,200 years old ritual held in spring at Chiriku Hachiman Shrine.
 The shrine is known as one of the three major shrines around Japan hosting this ritual event.
-The shrine’s sacred golden bowl is filled with rice porridge and dedicated to the shrine hall.
-The surface of the rice porridge is divided into four sections each of which designates each of four areas in the northern Kyushu; Chikuzen (north), Chikugo (south), Hizen (West) and Higo (East).
+The shrine's sacred golden bowl is filled with rice porridge and dedicated to the shrine hall.
+The surface of the rice porridge is divided into four sections each of which designates each of four areas in the northern Kyushu; Chikuzen (North), Chikugo (South), Hizen (West) and Higo (East).
 People forecast the harvest and the weather of the year by looking at how the surface of the porridge is molded in a few weeks.

 Cherry Blossoms of Tashiro Park